Turmeric: A Vibrant Spice with Potential Health Benefits

 Use of Turmeric Plant

-Turmeric is cultivated, probably at first as a dye, and then became a value as a condiment, as well as for cosmetic purposes.
+Turmeric is cultivated, probably at first as a dye, and then became valuable as a condiment, as well as for cosmetic purposes.
 It is often used in cooking as a substitute for more expensive saffron.
-In the 13th century, Marco Polo wrote of this species, marveling at a vegetable as they exhibited qualities similar to saffron.
+In the 13th century, Marco Polo wrote of this species, marveling at a vegetable as it exhibited qualities similar to saffron.

 Familiar to the contemporary world as a major component of curry powder, the striking orange-yellow rhizome is lent a special aura of ancient India.
-It has always been considered a promising material in the sub-continent, both between cultures arias (mostly northern) and Dravidian cultures (mostly Southern) and its value can extend in the history of beliefs ancient indigenous peoples.
-Common name of turmeric in the north, haldi, is derived from the Sanskrit Haridra, and south is called Manjal, a word often used in ancient Tamil literature.
+It has always been considered a promising material in the sub-continent, both between cultures arias (mostly northern) and Dravidian cultures (mostly Southern), and its value can extend in the history of beliefs of ancient indigenous peoples.
+The common name of turmeric in the north, haldi, is derived from the Sanskrit Haridra, and south is called Manjal, a word often used in ancient Tamil literature.

 Turmeric has a long history of medicinal use in South Asia, mentioned in Sanskrit medical treatises and widely used in Ayurveda and Unani systems.
 Susruta Ayurvedic Compendium, dating from 250 BC, recommends an ointment containing turmeric to relieve the effects of the poisoned food.